Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: A GP Model for QSO Spectral Sightlines with Intervening DLAs

 and $\gamma$ is the width of the Lorenztian broadening contribution:

-where $\Gamma$ is the transition rate ($\Gamma = 6.265 \times 10^8\,\text{s}^{-1}$ for Lyman-$\alpha$).
-Here we fixed the gas temperature $T$ to $10^4$\,K. This has little effect, as the \acro{dla} profile is dominated by Lorentzian damping wings.
-Here we considered line profiles corresponding to Lyman-$\alpha$, -$\beta$, and -$\gamma$ absorption, which we may compute for a given set of wavelengths given the known transition parameters, the gas temperature $T$, as well as $\zd$ and $\nhi$.
+where $\Gamma$ is a damping constant ($\Gamma = 6.265 \times 10^8\,\text{s}^{-1}$ for Lyman-$\alpha$).
+The gas temperature $T$ is fixed to $10^4$\,K. This imparts a thermal broadening of 13\,$\text{km\,s}^{-1}$, which is negligible compared to broadening of the \acro{DLA} profile from Lorentzian damping wings.
+We neglect broadening due to any turbulence of the gas within the \acro{DLA}, which could potentially contribute at lower column densities.
+We considered line profiles corresponding to Lyman-$\alpha$, -$\beta$, and -$\gamma$ absorption, which we may compute for a given set of wavelengths given the known transition parameters, the temperature $T$, and $\zd$ and $\nhi$.

-Thankfully, Gaussian processes provide a simple mechanism to model the multiplicative effect introduced by the absorption function $\exp(-\tau)$.
-Suppose that a function $f$ has a Gaussian process prior distribution:

-and let $a(\lm)$ be a known function.
+Gaussian processes provide a simple mechanism to model the multiplicative effect introduced by the absorption function $\exp(-\tau)$.
+Let a function $f$ have a Gaussian process prior distribution $p(f) = \mc{GP}(f; \mu, K)$, and let $a(\lm)$ be a known function.
 Then the distribution of the product $g(\lm) = a(\lm)f(\lm)$ is also a Gaussian process (\acro{gp}s are closed under affine transformations):

 where